-In addition to the Retail Food Establishment Plan review application and fee, submit all of the below items that are applicable to your facility.
+In addition to the Retail Food Establishment Plan review application and fee, submit all of the items listed below that are applicable to your facility.
 Your operation will dictate the associated items that will be required.

 Equipment List Form: